grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

 - **Main visual** - Add a clear screenshot depicting the visualization displaying a typical use case.

-- **Body** - The body may include task/how-to information as needed.
-The body includes the following sections (optional sections marked with an asterisk):
+- **Body** - The body can include task/how-to information as needed.
+The body includes the following sections:

   - **Configure a `<VISUALIZATION>`**\* - Link to a YouTube video describing a basic configuration example using the `youtube` shortcode.
   - Grafana Play shortcode\* - Use the `docs/play` shortcode to add links to representative examples of the visualization in Grafana Play.
 Place this shortcode after the main image or after a configuration video.
   - **Supported data formats** - Provide guidance about which data formats are supported by the visualization type.
 Add examples, if needed.
-  - Special instructions or configuration options - Add special configurations or tasks to achieve relevant tasks with the visualization.
-Each of these should be their own heading unless it makes sense to group some of them under a heading.
+  - Special instructions or configuration options\* - Add special configurations or instructions to achieve relevant tasks with the visualization.
+Each of these should have their own heading unless it makes sense to group some of them under a heading.
-  - **Configuration options**\* - This is a reference section for all of the configuration options for the visualization.
+  - **Configuration options** - This is a reference section for all of the configuration options for the visualization.
 Use the `config-options-intro.md` shared file to add intro text to this section.
 Nest the options under this heading.

     - **`<SECTION>` options** - For each expandable section of options in the panel editor pane, add a section in the topic with the name of the UI section, followed by the word "options".
-For example, if a drop-down section of options is called "Axis" in the UI, include a section in the topic called "Axis options".
+For example, if a drop-down section of options is called "Axis" in the UI, include a heading in the topic called "Axis options".

-      List these sections in the order in which they appear in the user interface.
+      List these sections in the order in which they appear in the UI.

       In sections with many configuration options, put them in a table and link to longer descriptions from the table.

-      Use the provided shared files for visualization options that are common to most visualization:
+      Use the provided shared files for the following options that are common to most visualization:

       - Data links
       - Field overrides